lazyhamster/Observer/src/plugin/text/readme.txt

 [WCX] -> RecursiveLoad
 Enables (1)* / disables (0) recursive scan when searching for wcx.

+1.2.4 Module selection shortcuts.

+[Shortcuts]
+Here you can set shortcut symbol for module that can be used in module selection menu.
+Shortcut can be a number of any alphabetical character ('A' - 'Z').
+Character case is irrelevant.

 1.3 Plugin configuration dialog.

 As opposed to setttings, described in 1.2, which applied only on program start,